 - Garnish: strawberry

-Add all ingredients into a blender with 2-3 cups ice and blend until smooth.
+Add the rosé, vodka, frosé mix, triple berry shrub and chamomile tea to a blender with 2 to 3 cups ice and blend until smooth.

 Pour into 2 large wine glasses.

-Garnish each glass with a mint sprig and a skewered strawberry, blueberry and raspberry.
+Garnish each glass with a mint sprig and a skewered blueberry, raspberry and strawberry.

 *Triple berry shrub: Add 1 cup strawberries, 1 cup blueberries, 1 cup raspberries, 1 1/2 cups sugar and 1 cup water into a large pot and bring to a boil.
 Reduce heat and simmer for 20 minutes, stirring occasionally until liquid has reduced by a third.
 Add 1 1/2 cups apple cider vinegar and simmer on low for 5 minutes.
-Remove from heat, allow to cool, strain into a glass bottle and store in refrigerator.
+Remove from heat, allow to cool, strain liquid into a glass bottle, discarding the solids, and store the strained liquid in the refrigerator.